nyanmark/nea/README.md

     - No
       - Send to Log in

+In addition to those admin pages I had to consider how I would go around the other pages and what variables would be used to furfil my code.
+For example how would user registration and login work.
+I believed the concept for registration would be similar to the concept of adding an event or an image to the gallery in this case a new entry would be added to the database with the appropriate users, with the email being used as the primary key as I would like to keep user emails unique.
+In addition to this I would have to check whether the email already excists not to creat errors.
+I would do this through querying the database for said registration email and then allowing or not allowing the user to register his account based on that.

 ## Technical Solution

 If you would like to look at the files rather than screenshots they are located at [GitHub](https://github.com/nyanmark/nea).
 Files to note for my project "main.py" and the contents of the "templates" folder.
 Everything else may be ignored.